AdamISZ/aut-ct/README.md

 ./rpcclient somepubkeys.txt proof.txt
 ```

-This client connects to the above server (port 23333 locally currently) and calls the `verify()` function with a binary string taken directly from the second argument (here `proof.txt`), and should return with `1` in sub 100ms.
+This client connects to the above server and calls the `verify()` function with a binary string taken directly from the second argument (here `proof.txt`), and should return with `1`.
 Errors will give negative integers instead.

-In the directory `testdata` there is an example pubkey file containing approximately 48000 pubkeys taken from all taproot outputs on signet between blocks 85000 and 155000, which you can use to test if you like.
+In the directory `testdata` there are example pubkey files containing approximately 50K and 100K pubkeys (approx) taken from all taproot outputs on signet between blocks 85000 and 155000, which you can use to test if you like.
 The private key `373d30b06bb88d276828ac60fa4f7bc6a2d035615a1fb17342638ad2203cafcf` is for one of those pubkeys (signet!), so if you use it, the proof should verify, and the key image you get as output from the verifier should be: `a496230673e00ed72abe37b9acd01763620f918e5618df4d0db1377d0d8ba72d80`.

-Additionally the depth and branching factors of the Curve Tree are still hard coded (2, 256 respectively); obviously this can (and will, in future) be mode configurable.

 ## Configuring

 All the above should work with default configuration.
 However, there is a config file auto-generated in `~/.config/autct/default-config.toml` (or similar).
 Note that a current TODO is that the branching_factor field is not currently being used, but the others are.
+If you need to change it, edit it at the top of `utils.rs` and then recompile, until this is fixed.

 The depth is the depth of the curve tree.
 The `generators_length_log_2` may be removed in future but it should be the smallest power of 2 that's bigger than `D(912+L-1)` where `D` is the depth and `L` is the branching factor.
 If it helps, for key sets less than 64000 in size, the defaults should be fine.
 The rpc port can also be configured here.

+You can also set the rpc host/port in this config under `rpc_host`, `rpc_port`.

+Finally, to actually *use* this as a tool, one should (in most cases) set the `context_label` field of the config file to something agreed by the verifier as defining usage in a particular domain.
+This defines the scope of usage of the resources represented by the (u)txo.

 # Worked Example